lucas-lanzarini/D-Balance-Skiba-/README.md

 The Interval training session MUST be performed till exhaustion.

-If you are having any issues to understand the concept, the following article is a good place to begin: DOI: 10.1007/s40279-017-0688-0
+If you have any issues to understand the concept, the following article is a good place to begin: DOI: 10.1007/s40279-017-0688-0